Carson Palmer: 2014 season

 In Week 1 against the San Diego Chargers, Palmer threw two touchdowns late in the game to win in an upset.
 In the same game, Palmer ran for a career-high 30 yards and got injured running for a first down.
 Instead of avoiding safety Eric Weddle, Palmer collided with him.
-He missed the next three games, in which backup Drew Stanton won against the New York Giants and San Francisco 49ers and lost to the Broncos.
+He missed the next three games, in which backup Drew Stanton won against the New York Giants and San Francisco 49ers and lost to the Denver Broncos.
 Upon his return the Cardinals went on to win five games in a row and remain the top seed in the NFC, with Palmer throwing 11 touchdowns to just 3 interceptions.
 On November 7, 2014, Palmer agreed to a three-year, $49.5 million contract extension with the Cardinals.
 On November 9, 2014, Palmer re-tore his ACL in a game against the St. Louis Rams.
 He was placed on the injured reserve list the next day, ending his season.
 Palmer underwent surgery in which doctors removed the donated Achilles tendon from his knee and replaced it with his own patellar tendon for reconstruction.
 The Cardinals went on to start Stanton for the remainder of the season until he too suffered a knee injury against the Rams in December.
 The Cardinals then started Ryan Lindley for the remainder of the season.
 The Cardinals finished 11–5 and went into the playoffs as a Wild Card, but lost to the Carolina Panthers in the first round, mustering only 78 yards of total offense while missing their starting and backup quarterback, starting and backup running back, starting left outside linebacker, and starting middle linebacker due to injury or suspension.